xibo55/MSToast/README.md

 MSToast.hideAllToasts();

 Styles
+Change a style like this:
+    MSToast.minimumOutsideHorizontalMargin = 21.0;
+The change will be global and encouraged to put this in AppDelegate.

     /// the horizontal margin on each side between toast container view and device side edges public static var minimumOutsideHorizontalMargin: CGFloat = 20.0;
     /// the vertical margin at the bottom between toast container view and device bottom edge